Gassandrid/ewan.my/content/Thoughts/Computational Neuroscience.md

 Because I am still in undergrad, and pursuing a major in computer science, there hasn't been a good enough opportunity for me to pursue this interest in a formal setting.
 However, in my free time I have been relentlessly pursuing this interest through online courses, books, and academic papers.
 Combining that with my rigorous note-taking and knowledge management system, I hope to build a strong foundation in this field.

 ### Some of the Resources I Have Been Using:

+The big work is done via keeping up to date with Comp Neuro RSS feeds.
+I have a few scripts automatically pull recent papers to my [[Zotero]] instance, which then syncs with Obsidian via the zotero integration plugin.
+This allows me to cite and accumulate writing for papers.
+Some ones I am currently investigating are [@pathakBiomimeticModelCorticostriatal2024] and [@ellenbergerBackpropagationSpaceTime2025b].

 [[Artem Kirsanov]], a computational neuroscientist, has some of the best videos on the subject of computational neuroscience.
 I have been following his videos and taking notes on them( he also is a big obsidian fan! ).